$2 per vehicle. Up to 8 people per vehicle. Rentals are extra.

 Fitness enthusiasts can enjoy the park’s bicycle path/jogging trail, complete with a fitness course and a playground for the kids.
-Nature lovers can either hike, kayak, or fish on their own, or take free guided nature tours on Saturdays and Sundays, where park rangers take participants through the 3,500 boardwalk and along the scenic Hillsborough River.
+Nature lovers can either hike, kayak, or fish on their own, or take a $5 guided nature tour on Saturdays and Sundays, where park rangers take participants through the 3,500 boardwalk and along the scenic Hillsborough River.
 The rangers will also highlight many native plants, a variety of birds, and usually even an alligator or two.
 Visitors can check out the interpretive center and its exhibits before strolling to a three-story observation tower where they can view an extensive variety of wildlife.

 After completing their nature tours, visitors can access the park’s wooded ADA accessible picnic areas and shelters, as well as picnic tables, restrooms, recycling bins, and barbecue grills.